Free domestic shipping on all orders over $75

 Over The Calf

-Finally, you have Over the calf (OTC)socks.
+Finally, you have over-the-calf (OTC) merino wool socks.
 Not only do they protect you against abrasions that heavy boots can cause, but they also provide additional warmth.
 This is essential for those long climbs through the night or traversing a glacier!
 If you buy the right pairs with quality material, Over the calf will last longer and even keep your feet dry if there’s water around.

 The best hiking socks provide you with the protection and comfort you need to enjoy the Great Outdoors with ease.
 This means that choosing the best socks is a personal decision.
 However, we can help guide you toward a few great options.